 I started trying to think of what made her recipe so different from all the others…and then it hit me, NO EGG.
 Sure the banana part is different too, but a banana can be replaced with things like oil and peanut butter.
 But the egg?!
 The egg is what had made all the other recipes so spongy!
 You can make a whole cake with just one egg…so why would we include a whole egg in a tiny mug cake for one??

 Once I realized the egg was what was holding me back, the options were endless.
-I have made more mug cakes in the past few weeks then I care to admit…but this has been my favorite recipe so far.
+I have made more mug cakes in the past few weeks then I care to admit.
+Two other super delicious mug cakes I have made are this Red Velvet Mug Cake and this super easy The Best Pumpkin Mug Cake!

-It’s not too peanut butter-y, but just enough.
+This Chocolate Peanut Butter Mug Cake is not too peanut butter-y, but just enough.
 It’s full of chocolate flavor and has a great texture.
 When microwaving, it does rise really high and fall.
-It’s strange and looks awful, but it’s perfect — I promise!
+It’s strange and looks awful, but it tastes absolutely perfect — I promise!

 P.S.
 A mini whisk does make mug cakes easier to make.
 I tend to make a mess with a fork. 😉